 When you buy through our links, we may earn an affiliate commission.
 Learn more »

-To be honest, I have a great first impression of the Dash Compact Cold Press Juicer.
-It does look like a premium product, but it’s surprisingly cheap.
+I have a great first impression of the Dash Compact Cold Press Juicer.
+It does look like a premium product, but it’s not.
+In fact, it’s surprisingly cheap.

-At the time I’m writing this review, it’s less than a hundred bucks.
+When I wrote this review, it was less than a hundred bucks.
 That’s almost four times more affordable than Hurom HP.
-It goes to show that price is the ultimate selling point of the Dash Juicer.
+So even if it doesn’t last but a few years, you can go out and buy 3 more before you’ve spent as much as you would on a Hurom HP.
+The low price is the ultimate selling point of the Dash Juicer.

 One thing I noticed about this product is how compact it is.
 The closest thing to it is the Aobosi cold press juicer, but Dash has an even slimmer profile.

 This juicer is a great starter appliance for anyone looking to start making their own fresh juice.
 I love how easy it is to use, and clean-up is a breeze as long as you do it quickly.

 The Dash Cold Press Power Juicer is a base model juicer found in discount and department stores, but that doesn’t mean it isn’t a great juicing appliance.
 Before we get into the details of how the Dash Juicer stacks up to other juicers, here are some details about its features.